PrismarineJS/bedrock-protocol/docs/API.md

 * 'heartbeat' - Emitted after two successful tick_sync (keepalive) packets have been sent bidirectionally
 * 'packet' - Emitted for all packets received by client
 * 'session' - When the client has finished authenticating and connecting
-* 'ping_timeout' - When the underlying network protocol is unable to connect to the server

 ## be.createServer(options) : Server